Arizona governor suspends Uber from autonomous testing

 PHOENIX (AP) — Arizona Gov. Doug Ducey suspended Uber's self-driving vehicle testing privileges Monday in the wake of a pedestrian fatality in a Phoenix suburb last week.

-Ducey told the company CEO Dara Khosrowshahi that video footage of the crash raised concerns about the company's ability to safely test its technology in Arizona.
+Ducey said in a letter to CEO Dara Khosrowshahi that video footage of the crash raised concerns about the San Francisco-based company's ability to safely test its technology in Arizona.
 He said he expects public safety to be the top priority for those who operate self-driving cars.

 "The incident that took place on March 18 is an unquestionable failure to comply with this expectation," Ducey said.